jahar-nc/terminal-demo/README.md

 * grep -- prints lines of a file that match a pattern or regular expression
 * cat -- prints out the contents of one or more files to the terminal
 * tail -- prints out the last N lines of a file
+* sed -- Stream EDitor provides "search and replace" functionality.
+Can form part of a pipeline

 # Checking and manipulating processes